Site icon Billing & Credentialing Cranberry Twp. (Pittsburgh)

 To date, payers have taken an ad hoc approach, evaluating digital therapeutics individually and slowly opening doors to reimbursement, especially for solutions with strong randomized control trial evidence.
 But significant barriers around broader access, consistent coverage policies, and value-based payment still remain.
 Payers cite concerns about limited data on long-term clinical efficacy and cost-effectiveness.
 Providers also face integration challenges and poorly defined prescribing and billing pathways for digital treatments.
 Patients similarly have low awareness of digital therapeutic options and face affordability issues depending on insurance coverage.
 Addressing these challenges will require engagement across the healthcare ecosystem to develop innovative frameworks that support validation, valuation, and integration of emerging digital modalities.

-All stakeholders have critical roles to play in realizing the benefits of software-based therapeuticsfrom manufacturers demonstrating value, to policymakers enabling modernized regulation and payment pathways, to payers and providers reimagining care delivery with digital technologies meaningfully embedded.
+All stakeholders have critical roles to play in realizing the benefits of software-based therapeutics – from manufacturers demonstrating value, to policymakers enabling modernized regulation and payment pathways, to payers and providers reimagining care delivery with digital technologies meaningfully embedded.
 The opportunities for technology-enabled, data-driven, evidence-based care transformation are immense – but achieving the full promise of digital therapeutics will depend on strategic collaboration across the healthcare system to overcome existing limitations.

-This article examines the current DTx reimbursement landscape and strategies to optimize access and sustainability.
+Below, we take a closer look at the current DTx reimbursement landscape and strategies to optimize access and sustainability.

 Current Reimbursement Landscape